taowen/repo-to-prompt/README.md

 * `fetch` is also available in vscode >= 18.x.
 * in https://githbu.dev environment, `require` is not available

+## multiple repo-to-prompt.codemod.js?

+If you want to have multiple js files to export the repository in different format.
+You can define multiple `xxx.codemod.js` files.
+Use keyboard short `ctrl+'` to pick from all `*.codemod.js` files.
+However, script executed from shortcut does not have access to `selectedFile` or `selectedFiles`.

 # links to similar tools

 * arxiv to prompt: https://gist.github.com/taowen/3a0ee294ae60fd7e8f14f4af81edf38e